LanKuDot/MLGame/README.md

 The example script for the ml process is in the file `games/<game>/ml/ml_play_template.py`, which is a script that simply sent the same command to the game process.
 There are detailed comments in the script to describe how to write your own script.

+### Non-python Client Support

+MLGame supports that a non-python script runs as a ml client.
+For the supported programming languages and how to use it, please view the [README](mlgame/crosslang/README.md) of the `mlgame.crosslang` module.

 ### Access trained data

 The ml script needs to load the trained data from external files.
 It is recommended that put these files in the same directory of the ml script and use absolute path to access them.